-- B) Master Schedules Master Schedules will be secured from eSchoolPLUS and printed to verify certified positions funded through federal funds and ensure supplement not supplant requirement is being met. - C) Campus/Departments Visits- Visits will be conducted annually by the Federal and Special Programs Administration and staff to physically verify that federally funded personnel is at designated assignments and performing duties in accordance to and within program guidelines. - D) Extra-Duty Recommendations-Names of personnel being recommended for extra-duty assignments recommendations must be submitted to the Federal Programs Department for pre-approval before initiating the intended program.
-If the extra-duty involves tutorials, the classes must be entered into eSchoolPLUS for accountability purposes.
+B) Master Schedules-Master Schedules will be secured from the District's Student Management System and printed to verify certified positions funded through federal funds and ensure supplement, not supplant requirement is being met.

+C) Campus/Departments Visits- Visits will be conducted annually by The Special Programs Administration and staff to physically verify that federally funded personnel is at designated assignments and performing duties in accordance to and within program guidelines.

+D) Extra-Duty Recommendations- Names of personnel being recommended for extra-duty assignments recommendations must be submitted to the Federal Programs Department for pre-approval before initiating the intended program.
+If the extra-duty involves tutorials/extended day, the classes must be entered into the District Student Management System for accountability purposes.

-- 2) Supplies and Materials Ordering of supplies and materials in accordance to EDGAR regulations, Title I-A Program guidelines and District purchasing guidelines will be closely monitored through the approval process on the BusinessPLUS system to ensure that materials being purchased are in fact supplemental.
+- 2) Supplies and Materials- Ordering of supplies and materials in accordance to EDGAR regulations, Special Programs' Guidelines and District purchasing guidelines will be closely monitored through the approval process on the BusinessPLUS system to ensure that materials being purchased are in fact supplemental.
 In addition, all PRs must have location of where supplies will be used or stored. - 3) Capital Outlay- Any Purchase Request for capital outlay will be reviewed to ensure the items are in fact supplemental in nature.
 In addition, each item being requested must be included in the current ESSA Consolidated Application for Federal Funding and approved by the Texas Education Agency before such items can be purchased.
 The need for capital outlay must be identified in the Comprehensive Needs Assessment, justified through a capital outlay questionnaire and correlated to a campus improvement plan strategy.
-In addition, all PRs must have location of where supplies will be used or stored.
+In addition, all PRs must have the location of where electronic equipment/supplies/materials will be utilized and/or stored.